 CITES (1973) came into existence because various organisations, mainly the International Union for Conservation of Nature, from the 1960s made efforts to urge governments to take action to prevent illegal wildlife trade (Huxley, 2000).
 The original goal was ‘to set up a system through which the trade controls in importing countries could be matched with those in the exporting countries’, as a way to advance conservation (ibid, p.
 11).
 A decade after the implementation of CITES, various NGOs began discussing issues of animal rights and animal welfare (ibid).
 This initiated a conflict between NGOs and the initial proponents of the convention.
 The latter responded with concerns that NGO intervention would ‘derail or divert the convention from its original direction’ (Huxley, 2000, p.
 10).
 Despite debates, CITES still conserves a spirit of trade regulation (Goyes and Sollund, 2016).

-The overarching goal of CITES is to ‘save wild species from extinction’ by regulating wildlife trade (Hutton & Dickson, 2000; Wyatt, 2021), and it commits to sustainability in order to maintain trade (Sollund, 2019).
+The overarching goal of CITES is to ‘save wild species from extinction’ by regulating wildlife trade (Hutton & Dickson, 2000; Wyatt, 2021; Sollund and Lie’s introduction, this volume), and it commits to sustainability in order to maintain trade (Sollund, 2019).
 Its main mechanisms are ‘regulation and restriction of the international trade in wildlife’ (Hutton & Dickson, 2000, p.
 15).
 CITES uses a system of three lists of endangered species: ‘Appendix I lists species that are the most endangered among CITES-listed animals and plants….They are threatened with extinction and CITES prohibits international trade in specimens of these species except when the purpose of the import is not commercial’.
 Yet, there are exceptions—with a commercial reasoning—for travelling exhibitions and circuses.
 Appendix II ‘lists species that are not necessarily now threatened with extinction but that may become so unless trade is closely controlled’.
 Appendix III ‘is a list of species included at the request of a Party that already regulates trade in the species and that needs the cooperation of other countries to prevent unsustainable or illegal exploitation’ (CITES, n.d.).
 CITES currently has 184 parties to the convention worldwide.

-Meanwhile, The Bern Convention (1979) is a regional treaty.
+Meanwhile, The Bern Convention (1979) is a regional treaty (see Sollund and Lie’s introduction, this volume).
 It originated in ‘a request made by the Parliamentary Assembly of the Council of Europe in 1973 requesting European regulations for the protection of wildlife’ (Diaz, 2010).
 Its purpose is to protect European wild plants and animals—particularly those endangered—and their habitats, as well as advancing cooperation among countries to this end.
 (The treaty also endeavours to protect the wildlife and habitats of some North African countries).
 One of the obligations that the Bern Convention imposes on states is to take suitable administrative and legal measures to maintain adequate population levels of species to secure their survival (Council of Europe Portal, n.d.).
 The Bern Convention also functions as a basis for ‘ample collaboration between the countries’, for instance, through collective decisions that express the ‘common view’ of the partners, and through the Emerald Network that creates natural protection areas in Europe (Bugge, 2019, p.
 297).

 The Bern convention also works with a system of lists: Appendix I lists ‘strictly protected flora species’, Appendix II includes ‘strictly protected fauna species’, Appendix III registers ‘protected fauna species’ and Appendix IV records ‘prohibited means and methods of killing, capture and other forms of exploitation’ (Council of Europe Portal, n.d.).